Nattalli/WeatherBot/README.md

  - what is the weather (sunny, cloud ...)

- The link for this bot: http://t.me/FastWeatherInfiBot P.S. the bot is not active now
+ The link for this bot: http://t.me/FastWeatherInfiBot The bot is working now with the simplest functioanality from 2 processes: \help and \start.